 - Fit in organizational process and permission management

-How I design a complex system
+How I designed a complex system

-Before diving into design process, I used XMind to do a functional map to break down the design requirement into 14 modules.
+Before diving into the design process, I used XMind to do a functional map to break down the design requirement into 14 modules.

 - Login Management Module